In this article

 The drug interactions between metoprolol and alcohol can give you low blood pressure at a dangerous rate.
 This can lead to the following side effects and symptoms:

 Drinking alcohol can also provide adverse effects on the health conditions treated with beta-blockers.
 These include:

 If you take other blood pressure medications combined with beta-blockers and alcohol, your risk of low blood pressure increases.
 This is especially true for the following classes of drugs.
-These two medicines lower blood pressure by dilating your arteries.

 Examples of alpha-blockers include:

 Calcium channel blockers cause vasodilation by preventing calcium from entering the cells in your blood vessels.